misita-code/phase-0-pac-1-intro/README.md

 programming as a conversation.
 As you might guess, _expressions_ are important because they're how we "push" ideas to computers and other programmers.
-We're going to spend the remainder of this module learning to build expressions and understanding how Ruby will _evaluate_ them.
+We're going to spend the remainder of this module learning to build expressions and understanding how JavaScript will _evaluate_ them.
 Make sure you've integrated the vocabulary words of "expression," "evaluation," and "return value" before moving on.